-About Talk Money with Ecstra Foundation
+About Talk Money with Ecstra Foundation:

 Talk Money with Ecstra Foundation is designed to help Australian students learn money lessons for life, to be confident talking about money and to make informed financial decisions.
-Talk Money with Ecstra Foundation offers facilitator led workshops for Years 5-10 students and additional resources to reinforce learnings.
-The program is provided at no cost to schools, enabling more students across Australia to access financial education at key life stages.
+We offer facilitator led workshops for Years 5-10 students and additional resources to reinforce learnings.
+The program is provided at no cost to schools, enabling more student across Australia to access financial education at key

-About Ecstra

-Ecstra Foundation is an independent charitable foundation committed to building the financial wellbeing of Australians within a fair financial system.
+About Ecstra: Ecstra Foundation is an independent charitable foundation committed to building the financial wellbeing of Australians within a fair financial system.
+Ecstra launched Talk Money in February 2022.